oracle/node-oracledb/doc/api.md

 ### <a name="sqlbindtablename"></a> 21.7 Binding Column and Table Names in Queries

 It is not possible to bind table names in queries.
-Instead use a hardcoded Allow List of names to build the final SQL statement, for
+Instead use a hard-coded Allow List of names to build the final SQL statement, for
 example:

 ```javascript